 With all of this water raining down from the sky, there’s nothing more that I want to do than curl up with a big bowl of this, some hot tea and a blanket.

 Oh, I almost forgot to mention the bowl that I used!
 So, this story is kind of random, but just follow me here.
 One of my mom’s quilting friend’s mother unfortunately passed away a few months ago and she had to go out to Palm Springs to clean out her house.
 She had no intention of keeping anything from there, so my mom asked her if she would bring some bowls back for me to maybe check out.
 Well, apparently the communication didn’t happen fast enough because her friend ending up tossing everything in a dumpster (WHAT?!), breaking a lot of dishes in the process.

 Then, some man went through the dumpster and left some of the dishes out next to it that he didn’t want.
 So, my mom’s friend brought the remaining dishes back; a cup & saucer (pictured below) and three vintage Whole Wheat pattern pieces that I took a liking to.
 Basically, I’m really glad that I could give these few dishes a great home and I also wanted to say that if you are ever in her position DONATE that shizz!
 I am not trying to judge, but I couldn’t believe that she just tossed them out; so yes, definitely donate old belongings to thrift stores, etc.

-Now, find a special bowl and fill it up with this delectable and easy Curry Chili!
+Now, find a special bowl and fill it up with this delectable and easy Slow Cooker Potato Curry Chili! 🙂